|IT Based Tactics||✓|

-In 2018, another shift occurred in how local law enforcement handles prostitution cases by focusing on consumer-level-demand, which is the source of the problem of prostitution and sex trafficking.
-As a result, the McLennan County District Attorney’s Office and local law enforcement agencies are now focusing on reacting to those who respond to consumer demand by exploiting victims.
-The shift from prevention to symptom management can be traced to evidence obtained in an investigation in 2017, including from recorded video evidence of over 400 men engaging in sex acts for cash at two Waco massage parlors.
+In 2018, another shift occurred in how local law enforcement handles prostitution cases by focusing on consumer-level demand, which is the source of the problem of prostitution and sex trafficking.
+As a result, the McLennan County District Attorney’s Office and local law enforcement agencies are now focusing on those who respond to consumer demand by exploiting victims.
+The shift from prevention to symptom management can be traced to evidence obtained in an investigation in 2017, including recorded video evidence of over 400 men engaging in sex acts for cash at two Waco massage parlors.
 Only 13 either have been adjudicated or have had prosecution pending on misdemeanor prostitution charges.
 The seized videos demonstrated the scope of local human trafficking offenses, but the task of identifying 400 men and building misdemeanor cases that could stand up in court is time-consuming and expensive.
 So, investigators ultimately shifted focus to rescuing victims and going after traffickers.

 In the summer of 2018, for the first time since 2016, the sheriff’s office did not participate in the bi-annual National Johns Suppression Initiative.
-The nationwide effort focuses on the sex buyers, rather than prostituted people and has received local and national attention for most of this decade.
+The nationwide effort focuses on sex buyers rather than prostituted people and has received local and national attention for most of this decade.
 When it participated, McLennan County consistently ranked in the top 10 among major metropolitan agencies.
 In McLennan County, most of the arrests for prostitution charges are listed as Class B misdemeanors, punishable by up to 180 days in county jail and a fine of up to $2,000.
 Most people arrested on a Class B misdemeanor prostitution charge with no criminal history can get deferred probation.
 A Chief Deputy of the Sheriff’s Office said,

 “The john suppression effort is a great effort, but they are primarily all misdemeanors.
 We’ve proven we can fill our books with misdemeanor arrests that are time-consuming to do, but the bottom line is that the people who are making money off sex buying, the ones that are facilitating it, the ones that are bringing people to our country to use in sex acts, those are the people that we cannot lose focus on.”